-Successful legal challenge to the Working Age CTR scheme changes Highly unlikely Bad/Serious Follow legal requirements for public consultation

-Failure to meet the deadlines for agreeing/ Highly Unlikely Bad/Serious Project Management

-implementing the scheme Committee Scheduling
+Risk Description Likelihood Impact Mitigation Measures Successful legal challenge to the Working Age CTR scheme changes Highly unlikely Bad/Serious Follow legal requirements for public consultation Failure to meet the deadlines for agreeing/ Highly Unlikely Bad/Serious Project Management implementing the scheme Committee Scheduling Gateway Reviews Test system set- up

-Gateway Reviews

-Test system set- up

-10. CONSULTATIONS
+11. CONSULTATIONS

-- 10.1 Before any such changes can be adopted, the Council is required to - a) consult any major precepting authority which has power to issue a precept to it, - b) publish a draft scheme in such manner as it thinks fit, and - c) consult such other persons as it considers are likely to have an interest in the operation of the scheme.

-10.2 In 10.1 above:

-Major precepting authorities would be Suffolk County Council and the Police & Crime Commissioner for Suffolk, both of whom can be approached direct.

-- 10.3 Publishing the scheme would be satisfied by publishing the revised CTR Scheme on the Council's Web Site, provided that attention is drawn to it on the "Home" page and elsewhere, such as: - i. in Social Media posts, - ii. in the signature panel of Council e-mails, - iii. in a standard paragraph in every Council Tax, CTR and Housing Benefit letter sent, and - iv. in a local press release.

-10.4 Consultation would include:
+- 11.1 The Leader of the Council and the Cabinet Member for Finance were consulted in the designing of the options for consideration. - 11.2 Before any such changes can be adopted, the Council is required to - a) consult any major precepting authority which has power to issue a precept to it, - b) publish a draft scheme in such manner as it thinks fit, and - c) consult such other persons as it considers are likely to have an interest in the operation of the scheme. - 11.3 In 11.1 above: - 11.4 Major precepting authorities would be Suffolk County Council and the Police & Crime Commissioner for Suffolk, both of whom can be approached direct. - 11.5 Publishing the scheme would be satisfied by publishing the revised CTR Scheme on the Council's Web Site, provided that attention is drawn to it on the "Home" page and elsewhere, such as: - a) in Social Media posts, - b) in the signature panel of Council e-mails, - c) in a standard paragraph in every Council Tax, CTR and Housing Benefit letter sent, and - d) in a local press release. - 11.6 Consultation would include:

-- i.
-Council Tax liable persons. - ii.
-Those currently in receipt of a Council Tax Reduction (CTR): - iii.
-Advisers regarding debt problems including SCC Financial Inclusion Advice Service, Citizens Advice, Anglia Care Trust, Step Change, Ipswich Housing Action Group and National Debt Line; and - iv.
-Landlords, in particular, Social Landlords and the Council's Housing Departments.

-Consulting those above can be carried out in tandem with the publication of the scheme by inviting comments from those who view it on-line and by the publicity suggested regarding publication above.

-10.5 A draft timeline for the consultation and decision making is shown below
+- a) Council Tax liable persons. - b) Those currently in receipt of a Council Tax Reduction (CTR): - Advisers regarding debt problems including SCC Financial Inclusion Advice Service, Citizens Advice, Anglia Care Trust, Step Change, and National Debt Line; and - d) Landlords, in particular, Social Landlords and the Council's Housing Departments. - 11.7 Consulting those above can be carried out in tandem with the publication of the scheme by inviting comments from those who view it on-line and by the publicity suggested regarding publication above. - 11.8 A draft timeline for the consultation and decision making is shown below

-Cabinet decision on consultation on on consultation decision decision make the Cabinet Council Cabinet Council Babergh 3 rd October 2022 13 th October to 24 th November 9th January 2023 24th January 2023 6 th February 2023 20 th February 2023 Mid Suffolk 3 rd October 2022 13 th October to 24 th November 13th January 2023 26th January 2023 6th February 2023 23 rd February 2023
+Cabinet decision on consultation 6-week consultation Earliest date to make a decision Latest date to make the decision Cabinet Council Cabinet Council 3 rd October 2022 13 th October to 24 th November 9th January 2023 24th January 2023 6 th February 2023 20 th February 2023

-11. EQUALITY ANALYSIS
+12. EQUALITY ANALYSIS

-11.1 The proposals in this report equalise the Pension Age CTR Scheme and the Working Age CTR Scheme by offering up to 100% Council Tax Reduction thus ensuring that as well as age, there won't be discrimination against the other protected characteristics under the Equality Act 2010 (disability, sex, gender reassignment, pregnancy, maternity, race, sexual orientation, religion, or belief or because someone is married or in civil partnership)

-Equality Impact Assessment (EIA) not required for consultation but will be undertaken prior to any scheme change implementation.
+- 12.1 The proposals in this report equalise the Pension Age CTR Scheme and the Working Age CTR Scheme by offering up to 100% Council Tax Reduction thus ensuring that as well as age, there won't be discrimination against the other protected characteristics under the Equality Act 2010 (disability, sex, gender reassignment, pregnancy, maternity, race, sexual orientation, religion or belief or because someone is married or in civil partnership) - 12.2 The law requires that this duty to have due regard be demonstrated in decision making processes.
+Assessing the potential impact on equality of proposed changes to policies, procedures and practices is one of the key ways in which public authorities can demonstrate that they have had due regard to the aims of the equality duty. - 12.3 The proposals in this report equalise the pension age CTR scheme and the working age CTR scheme by offering up to 100% council tax reduction thus ensuring age is not a reason for difference in treatment under either scheme. - 12.4 Equality Impact Assessment (EIA) not required for consultation but will be undertaken prior to any scheme change implementation.